State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Analysis and Results

 While both soft and total bands are best described by overlapping bimodal lognormal models, the hard band exhibits a distinct two-component GMM with well-separated peaks.
-This confirms that hard X-rays preferentially occupy two distinct flux states, validating our hardness ratio as a robust state discriminator: the hard band's clear bimodality provides state separation while the soft band's overlapping components reflect gradual thermal evolution during transitions.
+The hard band's well-separated components, in contrast to the soft band's overlapping distributions, reflect the bistable nature of the Comptonizing corona and motivate our choice of the 8--79 keV / 3--8 keV hardness ratio \jfw{for tracking Cygnus X-1's state transitions with NuSTAR}.